nymlab/vectis_fe/README.md

 ```

 By editing `.env.local`, you tell Vectis which chain it should use with Keplr.
 It can be a local node, testnet or mainnet, you decide.
 When developing, we always use local node.

+**When using a local node, it is important to ensure that you are providing the right Factory contract address to the FE.**.
+Doing so is easy, just copy one of the addresses you got from the terminal and put it inside `.env.local` under the `NEXT_PUBLIC_CONTRACT_FACTORY_ADDRESS` key.
+Please **do not modify `.env.example`** as that's just a blueprint for environment variables.

 Then, run the development server: